Diverse group of 6 medical professionals with paperwork discussing patient care

 The family physician and medical student

 Your regular physician is a cornerstone in your life starting from a young age.
-Although outside of a hospital care team, family or primary care physicians provide the important follow-up care after an injury as well as your general health checkups.
+Although outside of a hospital care team, family or primary care physicians provide important follow-up care after an injury as well as general health checkups.
 Students in their third year of medical school participate in clinical experiences in each of the six core disciplines of medical education: surgery, medicine, psychiatry, pediatrics, family medicine, and OB/GYN.
 As part of their medical education, students get to see patients during their studies so they can learn from them and the other members of the health care team.

 Getting another procedure

 As she entered the MRI facility, Lauren met the medical assistant, who checked her in for her MRI.
 The medical assistant notified the Magnetic Resonance Imaging (MRI) technologist that Lauren was ready for her.
-As Lauren lied down patiently while the MRI was being completed, she tried not to move as the MRI technologist requested.
+As Lauren lay down patiently while the MRI was being completed, she tried not to move as the MRI technologist requested.
 Once the scan was completed, the MRI technologist informed Lauren that the radiologist would evaluate the MRI, write a report, and send the information to her family physician.
-Lauren was satisfied and left the appointment with hopes the she would soon have an answer to her neck pain.
+Lauren was satisfied and left the appointment with hopes that she would soon have an answer to her neck pain.

 The medical assistant and MRI technologist